scriptbuzz/aws-iot-esp32-arduino/README.md

 The ESP32 and ESP8266 microcontrollers by Espressif sit at the heart of many IoT devices in smart home appliances and controllers.
 In this solution, I will prototype an ESP32-based IoT network that transmits sensor readings to the AWS cloud and accepts commands over the internet from the AWS cloud.

 The ESP32 comes in many flavors and models.
 For this solution, I have the HUZZAH 32, which is an ESP32-WROOM-32 module from Adafruit.
 It has USB-to-Serial converter, automatic bootloader reset, lipo battery input and charger.
-But you can use generic ESP32 development boards from Amazon which cost under $10.
+But you can use generic ESP32 development boards from Amazon for about $10.

 The ESP32 has many built in sensors.
 I will be using the built-in hall effect sensor as well as the built-in programmable LED wired to GPIO 13.
- From the cloud, IoT Rules store the sensor reading in a DynamoDB, stream it to Kinesis

-**Development Environment Setting**

-NOTE: Update the program global variables to reflect your AWS resource names.

 **Prerequisites**
 * AWS Account